6 Best Places for Skiing in North Carolina (+ Ski Resort Info)

 Consider visiting the resort from the end of November until New Year’s Eve to catch some of the most interesting events and festivals taking place here.

-Prices for adults for a full day are around $49 US dollars on weekdays and $80 US dollars on weekends and holidays.
+Prices for adults for a full day are $54 on weekdays and $88 on weekends and holidays.

 Sugar Mountain Ski Resort in North Carolina